 Both teams feature strong, ball-handling guards in Virginia Tech’s Justin Robinson and West Virginia’s Jevon Carter.
 Each was his team’s leading scorer against Virginia (20/23 points) and each pitched in seven assists, breaking down the defense off the dribble, drawing help and opening up the perimeter game.

 Virginia is forcing all other opponents into better than 14 turnovers a game, but WVU and Va.
 Tech gave the ball away just 10 times each, limiting the damage.
 U.Va.’s turnover margin of +5 per game ranks fifth in the country … but behind the Mountaineers’ +6.3.
-Heads up: Bob Huggins’ crew won the rebounding and turnover battle by four each.
+When they matched up, Bob Huggins’ crew won the rebounding and turnover battle by four each.

 While the pack line adds extra bodies around the defensive glass, only Jack Salt and Isaiah Wilkins attack the offensive boards, while the guards quickly retreat to defend.
 That means the opportunity to get out and run in transition is hardly ever available, but also that missed Virginia shots often lead to one-and-done possessions.